Z3TA/webide/client/plugin/readme.txt

 console.time("nameOfTimer");
 console.timeEnd("nameOfTimer");

-Then set: editor.settings.devMode = false;
+Then set: EDITOR.settings.devMode = false;

 Open up the debugger (Ctrl+D, two times) to see the console messages.